-Cannabis has been legal in California for recreational use since late 2016.
-This has triggered a wave of entrepreneurs looking to start their own businesses, but California has strict security and access control requirements for opening a cannabis dispensary.
-Follow these rules and you will be most of the way there.
+Cannabis has been legal in California for recreational use since late 2016, which has caused a wave of entrepreneurs looking to start their own businesses.
+Because of this and other factors such as crime fluctuations in various cities, California has strict security and access control requirements for opening a cannabis dispensary.

 Please note: This article does not constitute legal advice.
 Please refer to the complete cannabis requirements document for California or consult counsel.

 Access Control for Cannabis Dispensary

 It’s crucial to set up a robust access control system for your cannabis business to ensure compliance with established statewide regulations and guidelines.